nwtime/ntpwww/content/en/archives/4.2.8-series/msyslog.md

 </tt><tt>cert_parse: invalid signature ?
 </tt><tt>cert_parse: invalid subject ?</tt></dt>

 <dd>There is a problem with a certificate.
-Operation cannot proceed untill the problem is fixed.
+Operation cannot proceed until the problem is fixed.
 If the certificate is local, it can be regenerated using the <tt>ntp-keygen</tt> program.
 If it is held somewhere else, it must be fixed by the holder.</dd>

 <dt><tt>crypto_?: defective key
 </tt><tt>crypto_?: invalid filestamp
 </tt><tt>crypto_?: missing challenge
 </tt><tt>crypto_?: scheme unavailable</tt></dt>

 <dd>There is a problem with the identity scheme.
-Operation cannot proceed untill the problem is fixed.
+Operation cannot proceed until the problem is fixed.
 Usually errors are due to misconfiguration or an orphan association.
 If the latter, <tt>ntpd</tt> will usually time out and recover by itself.</dd>

 <dt><tt>crypto_cert: wrong PEM type ?</tt></dt>